 Playing against the human misery is the superb cinematography by Conrad Hall, which drew the pictures other Oscar nomination.
-The camerman employed nets and silks in diffused lighting, the amber palette suggesting the lulling fantasy aspect of Hollywood and that ever-seductive California ambiance.
-Hall: “We wanted to produce as much glamour as possible in a non-glamorous situation with non-glamorous people who were doing non-glamorous things—people who were walking around in bathrobes, while all over the place there were pictures of movie stars”…with the focus on “the losers of Hollywood, the people who, like moths, are throwing themselves against the flame of fortune and beauty and romance.”
+The cameraman employed nets and silks in diffused lighting, the amber palette suggesting the lulling fantasy aspect of Hollywood and that ever-seductive California ambiance.
+Hall: “We wanted to produce as much glamour as possible in a non-glamorous situation with non-glamorous people who were doing non-glamorous things—people who were walking around in bathrobes, while all over the place there were pictures of movie stars”—with the focus on—“the losers of Hollywood, the people who, like moths, are throwing themselves against the flame of fortune and beauty and romance.”

 With John Hillerman, Bo Hopkins, Pepe Serna, Lelia Goldoni, Natalie Schafer (as a madam), Nita Talbot, William Castle, Paul Jabara.
 Music by John Barry.

 * What would Movie Lore be without trivia?
 Though she kept working—170 of her 202 credits came after this one—Karen Black claimed her career was ruined by the film.
-36 at the time, she also featured that flush 1975 in Nashville and the classic final segment of Trilogy Of Terror.
+Thirty-six at the time, she also featured that flush 1975 in Nashville and Trilogy Of Terror.

 Screenwriter Waldo Salt was a contemporary and friend of Nathanael West.
 West’s lacerating 238-page novel sold but 1,480 copies when it was first published.
 He died before acknowledgement came due (now a sort of canonization), crashing his car on Dec.22, 1940, killing himself and his bride.
 His close friend F. Scott Fitzgerald had died the day before.
 West was 37.